Accurate Time Tracking Is So Much Easier With Workyard

 It’s important to choose an app that is crystal clear in how that location information is shared.
 Here are some things to be sure your time tracking app includes.

-The most important thing to look for is an app that stops sharing employee location when they’re clocked out or on a break.
+The most important thing to look for is an app that stops sharing employee locations when they’re clocked out or on a break.
 To make sure all of this is transparent, let’s talk a little more about how this works on their mobile phone.

-To use the GPS features of an employee time tracking app effectively, your employees will need to enable location sharing on their mobile phone.
+To use the GPS features of an employee time tracking app effectively, your employees will need to enable location sharing on their mobile phones.
 Doing so will allow the app to access location information when they’re not using the app.

 It’s important that location information can be accessed even when the app is not in use.
-That’s because after your employees clock in they’ll likely be using other apps throughout the day.
+That’s because after your employee’s clock in they’ll likely be using other apps throughout the day.